Sign Up for Ross Communications

 U-M students should avoid lenders that don't require U-M to certify their loan application and should be suspicious of unsolicited loan offers.
 The Michigan Student Financial Aid Association cautions students that "loan debt can accumulate quickly and result in a lifetime burden of high payments and credit denials for automobile purchases, credit cards, and home mortgages.
 Private loans also can reduce eligibility for more desirable federal, state, and college aid programs.
 To avoid these problems, read and understand the terms and conditions of all loans.

-To browse a selection of approved lenders, please visit:
+To browse a selection of approved lenders for domestic students, please visit:

 University of Michigan's FASTChoice